-Monise Princilus, Ed.S.
-Associate Vice President and Title IX Coordinator of the Division of Diversity, Equity and Inclusion, Office of Student Equity and Compliance 203 Savitz Hall 856-256-5440 princilus@rowan.edu
+Brandy Bennett, OSEC Director and Title IX Coordinator Office of Student Equity and Compliance Hawthorn Hall, Rm 312 856-256-5440 bennettb@rowan.edu

 In addition, prior to filing a Report or Formal Complaint, a person may reach out to the following individuals to discuss their reporting options.
 The below individuals are Responsible Employees under this policy and therefore, should report the incident to the Title IX Coordinator.
 However, their knowledge of any incident does not constitute Actual Knowledge by the University.
 Thus, if a student/employee wishes to ensure a Report/Formal Complaint has been made, the individual should also reach out to the Title IX Coordinator.